 Note: these are general guidelines based on years of development work and general usage.
 It’s not the be-all, end-all listing - especially where race engines are concerned.
 There’s nothing like careful development to get the best!!

-1. The best all rounder for all road cars where up to 85-ish bhp’s expected.
-Only slightly restrictive up to 90 bhp.
+1. The best all rounder for all road cars where up to 90-ish bhp’s expected.
 Mid range/drive-ability benefits usually out-weigh slight loss at top- end.
 Supplied in the better, properly developed stage one kits for most engine sizes.

 2. Recommended for all small-bore engines where up to 60-ish bhp’s expected.
 Generally gives superior results to anything else, but isn’t commonly used.

 3. Engines where 70-110 bhp’s expected.
 Best used on longer stroke type engines like 1100 and 1275cc units.
 Gives good over-all performance on race 1000s.
 Contrary to popular opinion, isn’t best suited to engines where less than 70 bhp’s expected - in fact can be detrimental to power, consequently not recommended.